FeiyouG/commander.nvim/README.md

     description = "LSP cdoe actions",
     command = "Telescope lsp_code_actions",
     keybinginds = { "n", "<leader>sa", noremap },
-    mode = command_center.mode.ADD_AND_REGISTER
+    mode = command_center.mode.ADD_AND_REGISTER,
   }
 }, command_center.mode.ADD_ONLY)

 ```

-Above snippet will register the keybindings
+Above snippet will only register the keybindings
 for *"Find files"* and *"LSP code actions"*,
 but not for others.
 The resulted `command-center` looks like this: